vitessio/website/content/en/docs/16.0/user-guides/migration/move-tables.md

 A few things to note:
  * In a real-world situation this process can take hours or even days to complete depending on the size of the table.
  * The workflow name (`commerce2customer` in this case) is arbitrary, you can name it whatever you like.
-You will use this name for the other `MoveTables` subcommands like in the upcoming `SwitchTraffic` step.
+You will use this name for the other `MoveTables` actions like in the upcoming `SwitchTraffic` step.

 ## Check Routing Rules (Optional)